 A network of street lighting pilot wires has been run to supply street lighting.
 These pilots are switched at distribution substations by a ripple control relay that is signalled at dusk (on) and dawn (off).
-This conductor is typically 16 mm copper in overhead reticulated areas.
-EA Networks own 23km of overhead street lighting pilot line.
+This conductor is typically 16 mm2 copper in overhead reticulated areas.
+EA Networks own 18km of overhead street lighting pilot line.
 The overhead pilot network is generally as reliable as the other LV overhead distribution and malfunctions/faults are generally caused by clashing wires or a faulty ripple control relay.

 There are some cases where EA Networks have converted to underground reticulation and have made available an underground cable street lighting pilot, but the street light owner has chosen not to use it or install new street lighting columns.
 In these circumstances, the overhead street lighting pilot and supporting poles continue to deteriorate and although EA Networks could remove the pole - it chooses not to.
-Recent discussion with the street light owner has accelerated the adoption of new street light columns, and lights using the underground street lighting pilot.
+Recent discussion with the street light owner has accelerated the adoption of new street light columns and lights using the underground street lighting pilot.
+All public street lighting is now LED except NZTA roads.
+This has reduced street light loads considerably.

 The age-based condition of LV overhead lines is a relatively evenly distributed profile.
 The distribution represents all LV poles, and these are distributed in both rural and urban areas.
-The poles less than 15 years old are mostly located in the rural area.
+The poles less than 20 years old are mostly located in the rural area.
 Then urban lines are split between much older lines that will be converted to underground within the next ten years and relatively new lines that were rebuilt in the 1980s and early 1990s.
 These newer lines will generally be in very good condition.
-The older lines (>40 years) are of the one principal targets of underground conversion.
+The older lines (>40 years) are one of the principal targets of underground conversion.
 They will typically be smaller conductors with either no covering, or failed covering, that offers little protection against conductor clash or accidental contact.
-The conversion to underground will eliminate
+The conversion to underground will eliminate any condition related issues.

-The EA Networks policy change to enforce all new network connections be underground has caused a dramatic drop in the number of LV poles under four years old.
+The EA Networks policy change to enforce all new network connections be underground has caused a dramatic drop in the number of LV poles under 10 years old.
 This will become even more apparent in future years.